cilsat/scribe/doc/draft.md

 With the capabilities of modern graphic processing units (GPU), it is possible to approach the diarization problem in a brute-force manner, by offloading most computationally expensive tasks to the GPU.
-In @friedland, all of the standard offline steps are reproduced for each incoming block of data, but as the GPU is able to process at thousands of times the rate of real time, it is essentially real time.
+In @friedland2012, all of the standard offline steps are reproduced for each incoming block of data, but as the GPU is able to process at thousands of times the rate of real time, it is essentially real time.